 Should my doctor know?

-If you have been prescribed medication it makes sense to tell your doctor that you are planning to have acupuncture.
+If you are currently receiving treatment from your doctor, it is sensible to mention that you plan to have acupuncture.
 You should always tell your acupuncturist about any medication you are taking as this may affect your response to the acupuncture treatment.

 Is it safe?